-The World Economic Forum Global Risks Report 2018 has listed data fraud/theft among the top 5 global risks in terms of likelihood.
+The World Economic Forum Global Risks Report 2020 has listed cyberattacks and data fraud or theft, within the list of top 10 long-term risks.
 We live in a data-driven society, and enterprises are taking a hard stance on ensuring data privacy.
 As CIOs of enterprises that are built on customer trust, data privacy and security are the two key elements that should matter the most.

 Data loss?
 Intentional or inadvertent?

 Not all data breaches/losses happen intentionally, by bad actors within or outside the organization.
 Some of them happen inadvertently, especially when production data gets mixed up in development environments, or when developers have access to data on the production environment.
 It could be because one of your junior administrators/developers had access to production data and deleted it by mistake (a very costly mistake!).
 You may recall the 2012 Amazon incident, when one of their developers inadvertently deleted load balancer data on the production environment?
 In this case, the error was noticed, but the customers started experiencing performance issues.

 What if you never noticed the data loss/breach due to environment contamination?
 At this point, it doesn’t matter whether it was intentional or not.

 The logical approach to prevent data breach/loss due to production data cross-talk with other test and development segments is to isolate each of these environments.
 Creating secure, zero-trust networks for your east-west traffic.
 Well, how easy is this?

 Remember, the production environment’s security policies will be designed to be different from that of the test and development ones.
 Also remember, your enterprise might be a dynamic application environment with distributed applications.

 Creating subnets is one of the several methods to segment and isolate environments.
 Irrespective of whether you have a couple of environments or several hundred environments, the time and effort that goes into creating VLANs and defining the ACLs, is humongous.